bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

     [Hopper-v4 Reward], [2288.80], [750.35]
   ),
   caption: [BPG Performance in Hopper-v4 (48k steps, 10 seeds).
 Beyond raw performance gains, agents without FPL frequently achieved rewards of ≈1000 by standing still—a reward hacking scenario.
 FPL assigned near-zero fulfillment values (3.8 × 10^-5) to such behaviors, correctly identifying them as failing to satisfy intended objectives.]
-)
+) <tab:fpl_ablation_study>

 Beyond raw performance gains with FPL, we observed a critical qualitative difference: without FPL, agents frequently achieved rewards of approximately 1000 by simply standing still—a reward hacking scenario where linear rewards were fulfilled but failed to achieve the intended behavior.
 Our FPL formulation assigned near-zero fulfillment values to such behaviors, correctly identifying them as failing to satisfy the intended objectives since the agent must move all limbs forward to be considered fulfilled.

 === Parameter Robustness

 FPL demonstrates robustness to reasonable variations in power mean parameters and offsets.
-We choose $p$ as either 0 or -1, which primarily serve to optimize sample efficiency rather than fundamentally changing the desired behavior.
+We choose $p$ for $and_p$ as either 0 or -1, and $q$ for $or_p$ typically as 1 or 2.
+These primarily serve to optimize sample efficiency rather than fundamentally changing the desired behavior.
 For example, not squaring the angle term in Pendulum would still result in an upright pendulum, but with slower convergence due to more conservative actions.
 This behavioral consistency persists across training runs, unlike linear weighted reward functions that often converge to different local optima depending on initialization.

 == Relationship to Multi-Objective Reinforcement Learning